 Digital shopkeepers are changing the face of the Internet and the global economy.
 Online shopping continues to have a major impact on Britain’s already booming Internet economy.
 According to new research and reports, the UK’s Internet economy is worth £100bn and its e-commerce sector is seeing more per-capita spending than the U.S.

 Electronic commerce continues to gain popularity for various reasons.
-E-commerce websites have lower overheads than physical shops and its automated transaction process gives people greater administrative control and flexibility.
-Because of the internet small and virtual organisations are gaining profit because there is no need for maintaining large staffs, huge capitals, multi-lingual, transitional infrastructures.
+E-commerce websites have lower overheads than physical shops and their automated transaction process gives people greater administrative control and flexibility.
+Because of the internet, small and virtual organisations are gaining profit because there is no need for maintaining large staffs, huge capitals, and multi-lingual, transitional infrastructures.